Liberia, at only 43,000sq miles, is smaller than England. Its stunning coastline is characterised by swamps, lagoons and sandbars.

 Created to receive freed slaves from North America, the country was christened ‘Liberia’ in the 1820s by its American colonists.

 In recent years, the country has struggled to find the freedom its name implies.
 Battered by a 14-year civil war which ended in 2003, claimed more than 250,000 lives and left the country in economic ruin - today, around 80% of the population live below the poverty line.

 According to a national census, 85.5% of the population practises Christianity, but the Church is fragile and many believers live in fear and spiritual bondage.

 The terrible impact of the 2014-2015 Ebola epidemic on the country is likely to be felt for many years to come.

-MAF began flying in Liberia in 2015 and plans to serve around 80 NGOs and mission groups working to bring hope to Liberia’s poorest, including those living in refugee camps along Liberia’s borders.
-In the first few months MAF flew to 17 different destinations covering nearly 13,000 miles.
+MAF began flying in Liberia in 2015 and currently serve over 168 NGOs and mission groups working to bring hope to Liberia’s poorest, including those living in refugee camps along Liberia’s borders.
+In 2016 MAF flew to 13 different destinations.